marioy47/blog-site/src/content/blog/aws-lambda-deployment-with-serverless/index.md

 cover: ./serverless-aws-create.png
 ---

-# Deploy your first AWS Lambda function using the Serverless Framework

 Serverles is taking the world.
 And we don't even know what serverless is!!!

 Well, Serverles is a development "philosophy" where you don't need to worry about setting up servers or services nor databases or queues for that matter.
 You just develop an application an publish it in the cloud.